BansheeStudio/PokemonWildsGen3Overhaul/README.md

 Main Contributor - Yuuki#2424
 Thanks for adding in cut content & the new shiny sprite so i matches the rest of the mod its a nice touch

+Main Contributor - DuctilePeer
+Thanks for the OW sprite colouring as it helps us make it closer to finishing the OW sprites

+Main Contributor - Weegee Doll
+Thank you for the eevee OW sprites and the red trainer sprites you work helps us get closer to a gen 3 looking game

 Contributor - TheBoss42x
 Thanks for the help with the stressful tiles not fitting & reporting them as well as the edits you have contributed to the project like the optional bag and menus.